Skip to content

 The levelled LYNX learning series expands on and replaces the Humber Arboretum's previous Leader-in-Training (LIT) program for teens interested in working at the Humber Arboretum's Summer Nature Camp.
 LYNX Teen Leaders is open to all; you do not need to have been a Nature Camper or be intending to work at our Nature Camp in the future to take part in LYNX.

-New for March Break 2023 is an on-site, in-person session of LYNX Level One.
-Participants who successfully complete LYNX Level One (which includes full attendance, engaging in discussions, and completing all activities) will be issued a certificate from the Humber Arboretum recognizing their accomplishment.
+This stand-alone program combines virtual group sessions with self-directed activities for a four-day introduction to leading kids in outdoor activities.
+Participants who successfully complete LYNX Level One, Virtual (which includes full attendance, engaging in discussions, and completing all self-directed activities) will be issued a certificate from the Humber Arboretum recognizing their accomplishment.

 Who